 The Finance Commission and agencies were evaluated by the Texas Sunset Advisory Commission during their 2018 - 2019 review cycle, as required by the Texas Sunset Act.
-The 86th Legislature passed Senate Bill 614 and House Bill 1442 in 2019, extending the existence of the three agencies through September 1, 2031, under the continued oversight of the Finance Commission.
+The 86th Legislature passed Senate Bill 614 and House Bill 1442 extending the existence of the three agencies through September 1, 2031 under the continued oversight of the Finance Commission.
+Further discussion of this process can be found on page five.

-The Finance Commission's Strategic Plan for 2023-2027 was developed in accordance with Section 11.002(a) and (b) of the Texas Finance Code.
+The Finance Commission's Strategic Plan for 2021-2025 was developed in accordance with Section 11.002(a) and (b) of the Texas Finance Code.